SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 19 January, 2025
+### 📅 Monday, 20 January, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are notable events in U.S. history that have occurred on January 19:

-- **1809**: Edgar Allan Poe, the famous American poet and literary figure, was born in Boston, Massachusetts.
-- **1843**: The first edition of **"The New York Sun"** was published, which later became famous for its bold questioning of various social issues.
-- **1955**: **The first "video tape recorder" was demonstrated at the National Association of Radio
+- **Inauguration Day**: January 20 is the date when the President of the United States is inaugurated.
+This event occurs every four years following a presidential election.
+- **Martin Luther King Jr. Day**: Although not on January 20 every year, occasionally Martin Luther King Jr. Day can fall close to this date, which is observed on the third Monday of January.
+Activities and events honor the legacy of the civil rights leader.

+These are the main events associated with January
 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨🌈 Every day is a new chance to shine! 💖🌟"
+"Believe in the magic within you! ✨🌟 Your potential is limitless! 🚀💖"